HNUSystemsLab/kShield/README.md

 # KShield

-> **TODO**
->
-> - Fix the performance test section (directory issue in scripts).
-> - Attempt to create a Docker image to package both the functional and performance test environments.

 **Our paper:** kShield: An eBPF Runtime Defense Framework for Linux Kernel Privilege Escalation Attacks

 - `1-func-test`: Validating the effectiveness of kShield's defense mechanisms